-You will need at least grade 5 in GCSE English Language.
-We may also look at your other GCSE essay based subject results.
+A minimum of a grade 5 must have been achieved in GCSE English Language and Literature.
+We may also look at your other GCSE essay-based subject results.

 English Language considers how and why the written and spoken word is used for different purposes and how it represents events and people in different ways.
 You will read a wide variety of non-fiction texts from newspaper articles to spoken language transcripts.
 You will be encouraged to think about how the writer represents themselves, how they represent a topic and how the reader is positioned.